Tavenem/DataStore.Marten/README.md

 [Tavenem.DataStore](https://github.com/Tavenem/DataStore) is a persistence-agnostic repository library.
 Its intended purpose is to help author libraries which need to interact with a project's data layer, while remaining fully decoupled from persistence choices.

 For example: you might want to author a library which can retrieve an object from the data store by ID, modify it, then update the item in the data store.
 You want your library to be useful to people who use [EntityFramework](https://docs.microsoft.com/en-us/ef/) to access a SQL database, people who use [Marten](https://martendb.io/) to access a PostgreSQL database, or people who work with [Azure Cosmos DB](https://azure.microsoft.com/en-us/services/cosmos-db/).

-One possible solution might be to work with generic interfaces like [IQueryable](https://docs.microsoft.com/en-us/dotnet/api/system.linq.iqueryable), and provide event hooks so that implementers of your library are responsible for data retrieval and storage.

 Tavenem.DataStore provides another possible way to handle this scenario.
 It provides a simple interface which encapsulates common data operations.
 As the author of a library, you can accept this interface and use it for all data operations.
 As a consumer of a library which uses Tavenem.DataStore.Marten, you can provide an implementation of this interface designed to work with the particular ORM or data storage SDK you are using in your project.